Persis Solo: Stadium

-PERSIS Solo plays their home matches at Manahan Stadium.
-Manahan Stadiums design adheres to the international standards for stadium design, which is completed with 20,000 individual seats.
+Persis Solo plays their home matches at Manahan Stadium.
+Manahan Stadium's design adheres to the international standards for stadium design, which is completed with 20,000 individual seats.
 The grass used is Grass Dactylon Cynodon, which is of FIFA standard class.
 The stadium is equipped with: a football pitch, international-standard athletics, a dressing room, a heating room, a health room, a secretariat, a journalist and a press conference room, and some offices.

-Training ground

-For the primary training ground, PERSIS uses the Sriwedari Stadium at Slamet Riyadi Road, Kotabarat football field, or Banyuanyar football field.

 Sponsorship

 The complete sponsors are as follow.